XBiotech Inc. (XBIT) and Apellis Pharmaceuticals Inc. (NASDAQ:APLS) Comparing side by side | New Business Observer

 |0.00

-In table 1 we can see XBiotech Inc. and Apellis Pharmaceuticals Inc.’s top-line revenue, earnings per share and valuation.
+Demonstrates XBiotech Inc. and Apellis Pharmaceuticals Inc. earnings per share, gross revenue and valuation.

 Profitability